 Now, the goal is to have user input, while keeping manual animation to a minimum.
 What if you want to have the creature walk along the path but at different speeds?
 Perhaps when going uphill it decelerates, and when going downhill it speeds up.
 Now that poses a more technical challenge.

-For this particular step, directionality is not important, only the component is.
-So I zeroed out the and components.
+For this particular step, directionality is not important, only the Y component is.
+So I zeroed out the X and Z components.

 Using the uphill/downhill information available, I created an @ease attribute in a Wrangle to control the difficulty through parameters.